-Individuals seeking to report incidents of sex discrimination, sex-based harassment, or sexual misconduct to the College may do so using any of the following options:
+Individuals seeking to report incidents of discrimination, sexual harassment, sexual misconduct, and retaliation to the College may do so using any of the following options:

 - 1.)
 Utilizing the online reporting form which can be found at NHTI Title IX Reporting Form.
 Reporting via this online form allows the College to reach out to the reporter and/or complainant to request further information, offer supportive measures, and provide information about resolution options.
 This does not oblige a complainant to participate in a resolution process.
 CCSNH strives to respect a complainant's wishes regarding the pursuit of formal resolution procedures unless there appears to be a compelling threat to their or the community's health and/or safety.
 The complainant is largely in control and should not fear loss of privacy by making a report that allows the College to discuss the matter with them and provide supportive measures.
 If an online reporting form is completed anonymously with no identifying information for the complainant, the College's ability to offer supportive measures, appropriately investigate the incident, and/or pursue disciplinary action against the alleged may be limited. - 2.)
-Report, give verbal notice of formal complaint, or file a formal complaint with the Title IX Coordinator.
+File a formal complaint with the Title IX Coordinator.
 Such a report may be made at any time (including non-business hours) by using the telephone number, email address, or mailing address listed for the Title IX Coordinator or any other listed official.
 Directly contact the Title IX Coordinator at the following contact information:

-Ann-Marie Hartshorn, NHTI Title IX Coordinator 26 College Drive Concord NH, 03303 Ph: 603-230-3595
+Lea Cole, NHTI Title IX Coordinator 31 College Drive Concord NH, 03301

 3.)
 Reporting to a mandatory reporter: all CCSNH employees are deemed mandatory reporters for purposes of this policy.
 Mandatory reporters include any administrator, supervisor, and faculty member who does not have a statutory privilege of confidentiality by law or who has not otherwise been designated as a confidential resource advisor.
-Mandatory reporters who learn of an incident of sex discrimination, sex-based harassment, or sexual misconduct involving a student or employee are required to report that information to the Title IX Coordinator as soon as possible.
+Mandatory reporters who learn of an incident of discrimination, sexual harassment, sexual misconduct, and retaliation. involving a student or employee are required to report that information to the Title IX Coordinator as soon as possible.
 Information reported to a mandatory reporter will be shared with others only to the extent necessary to respond to the situation and support the parties and in accordance with state/federal law.
 Mandatory reporters who themselves are a target misconduct under this policy are not required to report their own experience, though encouraged to do so.
 If a Mandatory reporter fails to comply/report an incident or interferes with an investigation, that employee may be subject to disciplinary action.
-General inquiries to mandatory reporters about policies and procedures and conversations where the alleged perpetrator is not named or implied from the circumstances would not constitute reports for the purpose of this policy.
+General inquires to mandatory reporters about policies and procedures and conversations where the alleged perpetrator is not named or implied from the circumstances would not constitute reports for the purpose of this policy.
 These types of inquiries should nonetheless be referred to the Title IX Coordinator.

 Time Limits on Reporting: There is no time limitation on reporting or providing notice/complaints to the College.
 However, if the respondent is no longer subject to the College's jurisdiction or if significant time has passed, the ability to investigate, respond, and/or provide remedies may be limited.
+The Title IX Coordinator may act at their discretion, documenting allegations for future reference, offering supportive measures, or engaging in informal/formal action as appropriate.